Over 54 cars in flames as petrol tanker explodes in Lagos

-The Lagos State Emergency Management Agency (LASEMA) and the Lagos Fire Service were said to have mobilised men at the scene to put out the fire which had spread to others car in the area.
+The Lagos State Emergency Management Agency (LASEMA) and the Lagos Fire Service have mobilised personnel to the scene to put out the fire which had spread to other cars on the lanes.

+Eyewitnesses say the accident occurred after a tanker laden with petrol had a brake failure and hit the median of the Lagos-Ibadan expressway; the busiest expressway and gateway into the nation's commercial capital.

+What followed was a bang and a stream of fire that immediately engulfed four lanes of chaotic traffic.

+Latest reports reaching the Pulse newsroom say some 9 bodies have been recovered with casualty figures said to be a lot higher.
+Some commuters were trapped in their cars when the tanker spilled its contents and exploded in balls of fire.

-A video tweeted by the RSS shows officials trying hard to put out the fire burning a Toyota Highlander SUV.
-The vehicle was reportedly salvaged.
+A video tweeted by the RSS showed officials trying hard to put out the fire burning a Toyota Highlander SUV.
+Social media users have been sharing pictures of a long line of burning cars and wailings.

-Pulse gathered that the tanker hit the median and spilled its contents - all the cars on the lane began catching fire after a bang.

-According to New Telegraph which cited an eyewitness, people trapped in traffic were caught in flames.
-The report also said about 10 other cars were razed.

 ALSO READ: Car burnt, resident injured in fuel tanker fire in Victoria Island

-Reactions to the fire incident has started gaining traction on social media, especially Twitter, with many warning people to avoid the area.
+Reactions to the fire incident is gaining traction on social media, especially Twitter, with many warning people to avoid the area.

 See some of the reactions below: